 Armed with a belief that there was a better way to provide insurance to California drivers, he managed to raise $2 million in start-up capital and his new company sold its first policy on April 1, 1962.

 “We called our company Mercury, because I wanted us to be fast and nimble, just like the Roman God of business and merchants,” says Joseph.
 “He was also responsible for delivering good news to people on Earth, which is exactly what we do for Mercury customers every day.”

-Now in its 50th year, Mercury has employed nearly 20,000 people and paid out more than $20 billion in claims since the company opened its doors.
-In fact, Mercury pays out as much as $5 million a day to make its customers whole while providing a reasonably priced alternative to other insurance companies.
+Now in its 60th year, Mercury has employed more than 20,000 people and paid out more than $20 billion in claims since the company opened its doors.
+In fact, Mercury pays out as much as $6 million a day to make its customers whole while providing a reasonably priced alternative to other insurance companies.

 “I learned a long time ago that if you’re not active in politics, then you can’t create change that benefits the consumer,” says Joseph, who was involved with legislation for the November 2012 California ballot that allowed insurance companies to offer discounts to new customers who have had continuous auto insurance coverage, regardless of the company with which they’ve been insured.
 “We’re always looking for ways to save our customers money, because we know that the more competitive our product is, the more policies we’ll sell.
 And to create these opportunities, we sometimes need to work within the political system.”

 Mercury, which operated exclusively in California until 1990, has evolved to become a multiple-line insurance organization offering mainly personal auto and homeowners insurance through independent agents in 11 states.

 “Policyholders depended very much on their agent when we started Mercury 60 years ago,” says Joseph.